Home » Days » International » Countdown to World Book And Copyright Day? (2026)

 United StatesLife of author + 70 yearsFair use provisions apply.

-European UnionLife of author + 70 yearsMany countries allow for educational exceptions.
+European UnionLife of author + 70 yearsMany countries allow educational exceptions.

 CanadaLife of author + 70 yearsCertain exceptions apply for education and research.